Slazenger

 Slazenger has the longest-running sporting sponsorship in the world, thanks to its association with the Wimbledon Tennis Championship, providing balls for the tournament since 1902.
-Slazenger also produced the official match ball for the 1966 FIFA World Cup.

 History

-In 1881, Ralph and Albert Slazenger, Jewish brothers from Manchester, established a shop on London's Cannon Street, selling rubber sporting goods.
+In 1881, Ralph and Albert Slazenger, Jewish brothers from Manchester, established a shop in London's Cannon Street, selling rubber sporting goods.
 Slazenger quickly became a leading manufacturer of sporting equipment for golf and tennis.
 Four years after the All England Lawn Tennis and Croquet Club held its first-ever championships in 1877, Slazenger produced 'The New Game of Lawn Tennis' (tennis rackets and balls) complete in a box.
+In 1883, Slazenger filed a patent for a net for table tennis.

-Their plant in Barnsley manufactured tennis balls and exported them round the world.
+Their plant in Barnsley, South Yorkshire manufactured tennis balls and exported them round the world.
 The plant closed in 2002, and production is now based in the Philippines.

 In 1902, Slazenger was appointed as the official tennis ball supplier to The Championships at Wimbledon, and it remains the longest unbroken sporting sponsorship in history.

 In 1910, a public company was incorporated to acquire Slazenger and Sons, "manufacturers of sports equipment, india rubber, gutta percha and waterproof goods, leather merchants and dealers", which floated on the stock market.
 In 1931, Slazenger acquired H. Gradidge and Sons.

 War years (1939–1945)

-During the Second World War, Slazenger, like most nonessential manufacturing in the UK, redirected its production to manufacture a wide variety of items for military purposes, utilising Slazenger's expertise in wood and rubber manufacturing.
+During the Second World War, Slazenger, like most manufacturers of non-essential items in the UK, redirected its production to manufacture a wide variety of components for military purposes, utilising their expertise in wood and rubber manufacturing.